vwvw25/Minority-Report-System/stages/finalization_stage.md

 | `source_used_window_start` | string | Provenance column — identifies source of window start time. |
 | `source_used_window_end` | string | Provenance column — identifies source of window end time. |

+---

 **Properties**
 - Authoritative log for finalized report state (machine or human).
-- Combines detection, clustering, attribution, and human annotation layers.
+- Combines detection, clustering, attribution, **and both report-level and event-level human annotations**.
-- Guarantees complete auditability via explicit provenance columns.
+- Guarantees full auditability via provenance columns.
 - Serves as the canonical “truth layer” for downstream hydration and reporting.

 ---

 **Summary:**
-Finalisation unites machine and human judgment into a single deterministic log, ensuring auditability, replayability, and a clear source of truth for downstream reporting.
+Finalisation unites machine and human judgment — across both individual reports and grouped events — into a single deterministic log, ensuring auditability, replayability, and a clear source of truth for downstream reporting.